Badge photo

 f.write("\n".join(write_frame))

-We'll then have a sublesson file in the right format to submit.
-As of this writing, making this sublesson will get you into the top 15.
+We'll then have a submission file in the right format to submit.
+Back when this post was first written in 2016, this particular submission would have placed you in the top 15.

 Summary

 We came a long way in this post!
-We went from just looking at the data all the way to creating a sublesson and getting onto the leaderboard.
+We went from just looking at the data all the way to creating a submission file that would have placed us on the leaderboard for this Kaggle competition.
 Along the way, some of the key steps we took were:

 • Exploring the data and understanding the problem.